-The Edward River and Gulpa Creek offtakes pass a proportion of the flow via the Edward-Wakool system e. says that the rate of release at Yarrawonga Weir that delivers 3.0 m and 3.3 m at Tocumwal is dependent on:
+The Edward River and Gulpa Creek offtakes pass a proportion of the flow via the Edward-Wakool system

-ii. outfalls from the Yarrawonga Main Channel escape back into the River Murray (managed by Goulburn-Murray Water);
+- e. say that the rate of release at Yarrawonga Weir that delivers 3.0 m and 3.3 m at Tocumwal is dependent on: - private diversions in the Yarrawonga to Tocumwal reach of the Murray; and - ii. outfalls from the Yarrawonga Main Channel escape back into the River Murray (managed by Goulburn-Murray Water);

-The rate of release at Yarrawonga Weir that delivered 3.0 m at Tocumwal is approximately 15,000 ML/day; and
+The rate of release at Yarrawonga Weir that delivered 3.0 m at Tocumwal is approximately 15,000 ML/day; and f. say that the rate of release at Yarrawonga Weir that delivers 2.6 m at Picnic Point varies during the year and between years and is dependent on: